-This item reflects the profits expected in excess of the risk free rate generated by holding risky assets such as stocks and foreign securities.
-We have set it to zero, as our asset portfolio is primarily comprised of government bonds where the expected yield is considered to be equal to the risk free rate.
+This item reflects the profits expected in excess of the risk free rate generated by holding risk assets such as stocks and foreign securities.
+While our asset portfolio is still primarily comprised of government bonds, for assets for which excess earnings can be expected, we reflected an amount of expected spread applied to the balance at the end of the previous fiscal year.
+The expected spread is 0.02% of the general account asset balance at the end of the previous fiscal year.